CPSC urges better battery safety after Samsung's Note 7 fiasco

-Samsung took the right steps in figuring out what went wrong with the Galaxy Note 7, the top safety agency in the US said Tuesday as it called for the rest of the industry to set better safety standards for batteries.
+Samsung took the right steps in figuring out what went wrong with the Galaxy Note 7, the top US safety agency said Tuesday as it called for the rest of the industry to set better safety standards for batteries.

+That includes putting more safeguards in place during the design and manufacturing stages to make sure batteries are safe, Kaye said.

-The CPSC is working with Samsung to urge the industry to reexamine standards for batteries in smartphones, and this year, the organization's technical staff will "assess the state of high-density battery technology, innovations in the marketplace, gaps in safety standards, and the research and regulatory activities in other countries."
+The CPSC is working with Samsung to urge the industry to reexamine standards for batteries in smartphones, and this year, the organization's technical staff will "assess the state of high-density battery technology, innovations in the marketplace, gaps in safety standards, and the research and regulatory activities in other countries," he added.

-The Galaxy Note 7, one of Samsung's most high-profile phones, blew up in its face last fall, suffering multiple recalls and bans by airlines before flickering out with a final "death update" that essentially bricks the remaining units in the wild.
-Thousands of diehard Note 7 fans continue to hold onto their devices, but the vast majority -- 96 percent globally -- have been exchanged.
+The Galaxy Note 7, one of Samsung's most high-profile phones, blew up in the company's face last fall, suffering multiple recalls and bans by airlines before flickering out with a final "death update" that essentially bricks any units remaining in the wild.
+Thousands of diehard Note 7 fans continue to hold onto their devices, but the vast majority of the phones have been exchanged.

-The company on Sunday finally revealed what caused the Note 7 to overheat.
-The culprit proved to be two separate flaws with two separate batteries.
+The company on Sunday revealed what caused the Note 7 to overheat.
+The culprits proved to be separate flaws with two different batteries.
 One was a design flaw that led to the first recall.
 The second was a manufacturing error introduced after Samsung's second supplier ramped up production to meet demand as the sole Note 7 battery supplier.

 Kaye on Tuesday said Samsung's recall results have been "good."